cambiegroup/flowchem/docs/user-guides/How-ToGuide/realdevice.md

 sections illustrate these concepts using fake devices, the underlying principles remain the same when working with a real device.

-For this tutorial, we have selected the Knauer Valve.
+For this showcase, we have selected the Knauer Valve.
 The settings, as documented in the [reference material](../reference/devices/valves/knauer_valve.md), are outlined in the following configuration file, named `config.toml`.